Wednesday – July 27, 2016

 Career Outlook: Qualified accounting applicants continue to be in demand.
 Employment opportunities exist in banking, business and industry, government offices and nonprofit organizations.

-Added Career Value: You can earn the Accounting Assistant diploma on your way to completing this degree.
+Career Pathway: You can earn the Accounting Bookkeeper trainee certificate and the Accounting Assistant technical diploma on your way to completing this degree.

 Program Code: 10-101-1